juliosong/blog/_posts/2020-04-03-origin-of-language-part1.md

 By "a single-mutant theory" the authors mean the theory of [Noam Chomsky](https://en.wikipedia.org/wiki/Noam_Chomsky), or "the Chomskyan evolutionary conjecture."

 ## The Chomskyan evolutionary conjecture
-This conjecture is based on the assumption that what distinguishes human language from animal communication most fundamentally is hierarchical syntactic structure; that is, the underlying grammatical structures of human language sentences are more about category embedding (often represented by brackets) than about string concatenation.
+This conjecture is based on the assumption that what distinguishes human language from, say, animal communication most fundamentally is hierarchical syntactic structure; that is, the underlying grammatical structures of human language sentences are more about category embedding (often represented by brackets) than about string concatenation.
 Thus, when a syntactician sees a sentence like _"Colorless green ideas sleep furiously."_ what he sees is (1a) instead of (1b).

 (1) a. [ [ [ adj ] [ [ adj ] [ n ] ] ] [ [ v ] [ adv ] ] ]<br>
 b. `"Colorless" + " " + "green" + ... + "furiously" + "."`